2. Using writing to encourage reading

 Case Study 2: Reading stories; writing new story endings

-Mrs Anthonia Jatau teaches English to Primary 6 in a Kaduna school.
+Mrs Miriam Muwai teaches English to Standard 6 in a Nairobi school.
 One day, she asked her pupils to think about the stories they had read with her and to tell her which story ending they liked best and which they found disappointing or unsatisfactory.
 She found they had different favourite stories.
 However, there was one story that most pupils didn’t like because they didn’t know what happened to three characters that ‘disappeared’ from it.
-Anthonia asked them to suggest what could have happened to these characters and wrote their ideas on the chalkboard.
+Miriam asked them to suggest what could have happened to these characters and wrote their ideas on the chalkboard.
 Then she asked pupils to choose one of the three characters and to write an ending to this character’s part in the story.
 She encouraged pupils to use their own ideas, as well as those from the chalkboard, and to include drawings with their writing.
 Then she reread the story to remind them of the setting, the characters and the main events.

 Activity 2: Writing new beginnings and endings to stories

 Write on your chalkboard the short story in Resource 3: A story.
 Omit the title and the last two sentences.